ome/omero-guide-cellprofiler/docs/cellprofiler.rst

 #.
 Change the filter from ImageNumber to Cell_Count (at the bottom of the list).

 #.
-Now you can use theslider to filter Wells by Cell Count.
+Now you can use the slider to filter Wells by Cell Count.

     .. image:: images/cp4.png